XMU-Kuangnan-Fang-Team/GENetLib/docs/source/introduction.rst

 - Survival output data

-By integrating minimax concave penalty (MCP) and \( L_2 \)-norm regularization within a neural network estimation framework, **GENetLib** offers an innovative solution for high-dimensional genetic data analysis.
+By integrating minimax concave penalty (MCP) and L :subscript:`2`-norm regularization within a neural network estimation framework, **GENetLib** offers an innovative solution for high-dimensional genetic data analysis.
 The framework is shown below.

 .. image:: _static/framework.png
    :width: 700
    :align: center

-When the input data is scalar data, we adopt the `ScalarGE model <https://genetlib.readthedocs.io/en/latest/methods/ScalarGE.html>`. is designed to characterize G-E interaction effects between high-dimensional (scalar) genetic variables and environmental variables.

 This package has been uploaded to PyPI with previous versions, and the web page is available at `PyPI package <https://pypi.org/project/genetlib/>`_.
 Users can also check `tags <https://github.com/Barry57/GENetLib/releases>`_  to get historical versions.